BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE_admin_func.rst

 |br|

-To add Views to a specific Catalog, administrators should use the “+” icon to the right of  the Catalog’s title to access the “Add Views to Catalog” menu.
+To add Views to a specific Catalog, administrators should use the |add| icon to the right of  the Catalog’s title to access the “Add Views to Catalog” menu.

 .. image:: images/1.11.png